2.5D Toolkit

 Online manual

-Sprite Editor feature: crop your sprites, simple or complex, from the background image easily and quickly.
+Sprite Editor feature: Easily crop simple or complex sprites directly from your background image.

-Draw the boundaries of your sprite and create all the transparent areas you need inside it.
+Draw precise boundaries and include any transparent areas you need inside the shape.

-You can save the sprite as a typical sprite, as a big sprite, or both, assigning custom PPUs and Pivot position to it.
+Save your sprite as a standard sprite, a big sprite, or both, with custom PPU and pivot values.

 Video: 2.5D Toolkit: SpriteEditor (v3.5.0)